Punctured tubular neighborhoods and stable homotopy at infinity

+\begin{rem} The boundary motive is an essential part of Wildeshaus’ theory of \emph{interior motives}, which aims at fulfilling the motivic part of the Langlands program: attaching pure motives to certain automorphic forms.
+We refer the reader to \cite[Th.
+4.3 and Def.
+4.9]{Wild3} for the construction of the «e-part» of the interior motive attached to $X$ (a smooth $k$-scheme, $k$ a base field admitting resolution of singularities).
+This construction is obtained from the «e-part» of the boundary motive $\partial M(X)^e$ (see the proof of Theorem 2.4 of \emph{loc. cit.}), under an assumption on the weight filtration of $\partial M(X)^e$: namely, it «avoids weights -1 and 0» (\emph{loc. cit.} Assumption 4.2).
+We refer the reader to \cite{Wild4}, Section 5 for applications to the motivic Langlands program. \end{rem}

-\begin{ex}\textit{Betti realization}.
-Let $S$ be the spectrum of a field $k$ which admits a complex embedding $\sigma$, and consider the Betti realization functor (see Section \ref{sec:notations})
+\begin{ex}\textit{Betti Realization}.
+Let \( S \) be the spectrum of a field \( k \) that admits a complex embedding \( \sigma \).
+We consider the Betti realization functor (see Section \ref{sec:notations}) given by

-Owing to Ayoub's enhancement of \eqref{equation:bettirealization} to an arbitrary base scheme using the technique of analytical sheaves \cite{Ayoub3}, one derives that for any separated $k$-scheme $X$, the spectrum $\htp_k(X)$ realizes to the singular chain complex $S_*(X^\sigma)$ of the analytification $X^\sigma$ of $X$, and the spectrum $\htp_k^c(X)$ realizes to the Borel-Moore singular chain complex $S_*^{BM}(X^\sigma)$.
-As $X^\sigma$ is locally contractible and $\sigma$-compact, the latter is quasi-isomorphic to the complex $S_*^{lf}(W)$ of locally finite singular chains (\cite[Chapter 3]{HR}).
-Thus the stable homotopy type at infinity $\htp_S^\infty(X)$ realizes to the singular complex at infinity $S_*^\infty(X^\sigma)$ (see Definition \cite{HR}), defined by the distinguished triangle of chain complexes of abelian groups
+Thanks to Ayoub's enhancement of this functor to an arbitrary base scheme using the technique of analytical sheaves \cite{Ayoub3}, we find that for any separated \( k \)-scheme \( X \), the spectrum \( \htp_k(X) \) corresponds to the singular chain complex \( S_*(X^\sigma) \) of the analytification \( X^\sigma \) of \( X \).
+Meanwhile, the spectrum \( \htp_k^c(X) \) corresponds to the Borel-Moore singular chain complex \( S_*^{BM}(X^\sigma) \).

+Since \( X^\sigma \) is locally contractible and \( \sigma \)-compact, the latter complex is quasi-isomorphic to the complex \( S_*^{lf}(W) \) of locally finite singular chains (see \cite[Chapter 3]{HR}).
+Therefore, the stable homotopy type at infinity \( \htp_S^\infty(X) \) realizes to the singular complex at infinity \( S_*^\infty(X^\sigma) \) (see Definition \cite{HR}), which is defined by the distinguished triangle of chain complexes of abelian groups

 \end{ex}